Power supply unit (computer): Power rating

 The overall power draw on a PSU is limited by the fact that all of the supply rails come through one transformer and any of its primary side circuitry, like switching components.
 Total power requirements for a personal computer may range from 250 W to more than 1000 W for a high-performance computer with multiple graphics cards.
-Personal computers without especially high performing CPUs or graphics cards usually require 300 to 500 W.
+Personal computers without especially high performing CPUs or graphics cards for the 2000s usually require 300 to 500 W.

 Power supplies are designed around 40% greater than the calculated system power consumption.
 This protects against system performance degradation, and against power supply overloading.
-Power supplies label their total power output, and label how this is determined by the electric current limits for each of the voltages supplied.
-Some power supplies have no-overload protection.
+Power supplies label their total rated power output, and label how this is determined by the electric current limits for each of the voltages supplied.
+Some power supplies have no overload protection, though current ATX and ATX12VO power specifications both require one to be present.

+System power consumption

 The system power consumption is a sum of the power ratings for all of the components of the computer system that draw on the power supply.
 Some graphics cards (especially multiple cards) and large groups of hard drives can place very heavy demands on the 12 V lines of the PSU, and for these loads, the PSU's 12 V rating is crucial.
 The total 12 V rating on the power supply must be higher than the current required by such devices so that the PSU can fully serve the system when its other 12 V system components are taken into account.
 The manufacturers of these computer system components, especially graphics cards, tend to over-rate their power requirements, to minimize support issues due to too low of a power supply.